zachalbert/ldthw/_color/100-contrast-of-extent.md

 5. Duplicate the red rectangle, and reduce the duplicate's width by half so that it is now 400x200.
 Give this duplicate a fill of `#00FFFF`.
 The top row should now be half cyan, half red.
 6. Next, duplicate the magenta rectangle in the middle row.
 Reduce the duplicate's width to <sup>1</sup>/<sub>3</sub> of its width, or about 266x200.
 Give the duplicate a fill color of `#00FF00`.
 7. In the final row, create a duplicate of the blue rectangle and reduce its width to <sup>1</sup>/<sub>4</sub>, or 200x200.
 Give the new rectangle a fill color of `#FFFF00`.
+8. These proportions roughly conform to those mentioned by Itten, but don't overthink the proportions.
+They are loose guidelines that you can use to make it easier to balance the color in a given composition.

-This frame is a rough analog of Itten's proportions, keeping in mind that these proportions are somewhat arbitrary and can and should be broken when there's a need to do so.
+Keep in mind that these proportions are mostly arbitrary.
+They can and should be broken when there's a need to do so.
 In the next and final lesson on contrasts, you're going to learn about simultaneous contrast.